StonkDragon/MCF/README.md

 # Running

-Put the jar File in the root directory of your Datapack (The folder containing pack.mcmeta).
+Put the jar File in the root directory of your Datapack (The folder containing your src (and target) folders).

 Then open a new Command Prompt or Terminal and enter following Command: `java -jar mcfunction-compiler.java <args>` Replace <args> with one of the following: